tv2regionerne/statamic-endless/README.md

 You must enable pagination.

-The content will be wrapped in a Livewire/Alpine component that you can interact with via Alpine properties.
+The content will be wrapped in a Livewire/Alpine component:

-The element containing your entries should have an `x-ref` of either `append` or `prepend` depending on where you want new entries added.
+* You should add an `x-ref` of either `append` or `prepend` to the element that contains your list.

-You can call `trigger` to load more entries using `x-intersect` or `x-on`.
+* You can call `trigger` to load more entries using `x-intersect` or `x-on`.

-You can check the loading state with `loading`.
+* You can check the loading state with `loading`.